Fitness for registration

 - there is no reason to believe that you may endanger the health or safety of members of the public.

 Our registration application forms include a range of 'fitness for registration' questions.
-Your responses, as well as the information provided from your referees and from other regulatory authorities, help us to decide if you are fit to be registered and practice in New Zealand.
+Your responses, as well as the information provided from your referees and from other regulatory authorities, help us to decide if you are fit to be registered and practise in New Zealand.

 Doctors who are already registered to practise in New Zealand are asked similar fitness questions as part of the annual process to renew their practising certificate.